mikepthomas/projects/_posts/printer-am8.md

 Since upgrading to PrusaSlicer, I have pushed my printing speeds to the limit of what stock Anet A8 acrylic frame can cope with.
 I have [stiffened the frame as much as I can with 3D printed upgrades](printer-printed-upgrades#frame-bracing) however, the frame really could do with a metal frame to print faster.

-I had originally intended to migrate from the Anet A8's acrylic frame to a CoreXY [Hypercube](printer-hypercube) style printer but instead decided to build a complete [Voron 1.8](printer-voron-1.8).
+I had originally intended to migrate from the Anet A8's acrylic frame to a CoreXY [Hypercube](printer-hypercube) style printer but decided to build a complete [Voron 1.8](printer-voron-1.8) instead.

 As [The Canuck Creator](https://www.youtube.com/channel/UCmV40QWkVeRs_nAvEOE_P-g) says 2 printers are 1 and 1 printer is none, therefore I would like to keep at least one working printer before heavilly modifing a working one.